mass-Eve/programming-with-C/09-Structures/Structures/#1-theory/3-characteristics.md

 # Characteristics Of Structures

-In C programming, structures are *user-defined data type* that are used to group together variables of different data types under a single name.
+In C programming, structures are the *user-defined data type* that are used to group together variables of different data types under a single name.

-Here are some key characteristics of structures in C:
+*Here are some key characteristics of structures in C :-*

 ## 1. **User-Defined Data Type:**
  - Structures allows the programmer to define their own data types by grouping variables of different types.